Skip to Content Skip to Navigation

 Christine Chaffer

-An exceptional local and international collaboration led by Associate Professor Christine Chaffer at the Garvan Institute of Medical Research, will be the first recipient of the National Breast Cancer Foundation’s (NBCF) inaugural Collaborative Research Accelerator Grant.
-The first Collaborative Research Accelerator Grant will drive forward a pioneering research program called ‘AllClear’.
+An exceptional local and international collaboration led by Associate Professor Christine Chaffer and Professor Peter Croucher at the Garvan Institute of Medical Research, will be the first recipient of the National Breast Cancer Foundation’s (NBCF) inaugural Collaborative Research Accelerator Grant.
+The first Collaborative Research Accelerator Grant will drive forward a pioneering research program called ‘AllClear’, which is focused on stopping breast cancer recurrence.

-By intervening at this critical stage, before dormant cancer cells reawaken, AllClear has the potential to prevent recurrence and save lives.
+By intervening at this critical stage and discovering a way to remove this ‘cloak’ and eradicate the dormant cancer cells before they reawaken, AllClear has the potential to prevent recurrence and save lives.

 Collaborating institutions and organisations